Prithvicoding/EISTUDY-codingassignment/README.md

 I am prepared to walk through the codebase, explaining the design decisions made throughout the development process.
 Creativity and spontaneity were key factors considered during the implementation of this project.

 ---

-Feel free to replace the placeholder with your actual GitHub repository link.
-If you need any more adjustments or additional details, just let me know!